-4.4 Hazard Analysis
+D.4.4 Hazard Analysis

 We as planners applaud the safety record of the pipeline today.
-Since the 1950's only one major incident has been reported.
-That spill was caused by damage due to construction equipment working over the pipeline.
-Over the past 40 years the pipeline has been subjected to extensive stream erosion, landslides, and tectonic activity.
+Since the 1950's, only one major incident has been reported.
+That spill was caused by damage by construction equipment working over the pipeline.
+Over the past 50 years, the pipeline has been subjected to extensive stream erosion, landslides, and tectonic activity.
 The fact that the pipeline has survived relatively undamaged over the years is a testament to the quality of the original construction and the ongoing efforts to maintain the pipeline.

 Kinder Morgan has established an emergency response plan in the unlikely event that an accident may occur.
-The manual includes notification procedures, actions, and checklists for involving personnel, reporting forms, and information on Incident Command and Unified Command Systems.
+The plan includes notification procedures, actions, and checklists for involving personnel, reporting forms, and information on Incident Command and Unified Command Systems.
 There is also a program for drills and exercises on response in accordance with DOT and EPA regulations.
 This emergency plan can be activated by calling:

-Kinder Morgan - 24 hr.
-Emergency Number Reno, NV (775) 358-6971 Orange, CA (213) 624-9461
+Kinder Morgan 24 hr.
+Emergency Number - Reno, NV 775-358-6971

-There are several locations along the pipeline where leak detection can occur, the threshold of detection is about one tenth of one percent over a period of about 15 minutes.
-In the event of a catastrophic break, the pipeline can be shut down in about 30 seconds using automatic shutoff valves (Table 1).
+There are several locations along the pipeline where leak detection can occur; the threshold of detection is about one tenth of one percent over a period of about 15 minutes.
+In a catastrophic break, the pipeline can be shut down in about 30 seconds using automatic shutoff valves (see Table 1).
 Isolation of manual valves is dependent on weather conditions and could require 30 minutes to an hour to close.

 Once the pipeline is isolated, the product remaining in the pipe can be estimated based on the distance of the block valve from the point of release.